adding external memory to KLST_PANDA design … it s complicated

 as it turns out there a more than one way to add external memory into a system. i have narrowed down my research to Octo-SPI and Flexible Memory Controller (FMC) interfaces.

-FMC looks more like the traditional way of connecting external memory ICs. it is a more or less a parallel connecting of the memory IC to the MCU including all advantages and disadvantages of parallel connections: high speeds but also high number of pins. in contrast the Octo-SPI interface seems to be a bit more exclusive ( and in it s special variant HyperRAM™ even proprietary ). also the number of available memory ICs that implement Octo-SPI appears to be much lower than for FMC.
+FMC looks more like the traditional way of connecting external memory ICs. it is more or less a parallel connection of the memory IC to the MCU including all advantages and disadvantages of parallel connections: high speeds but also high number of pins. in contrast the Octo-SPI interface seems to be a bit more exclusive ( and in it s special variant HyperRAM™ even proprietary ). also the number of available memory ICs that implement Octo-SPI appears to be much lower than for FMC.

 however, despite the potential better performance and the greater choice of memory ICs, i decided to opt for the HyperRAM™ way. the main reason being the lower demands in hardware resources. a few notes from my reseach and thinking process:

 i have rendered a final decision and that is to use the following component: